actions/cache/README.md

 ### Inputs

 * `path` - A directory to store and save the cache
-* `key` - An explicit key for restoring and saving the cache
+* `key` - An explicit key for restoring and saving the cache.
 * `restore-keys` - An ordered list of keys to use for restoring the cache if no cache hit occurred for key

 ### Outputs